Pitch for third Test between India and England was not fit for Test cricket, says Rob Key

 England captain Joe Root said the International Cricket Council may want to consider if the pitch used in the third Test was "fit for purpose" after his side's 10-wicket defeat to India inside two days - but did accept India outplayed his team.

-Sky Sports pundits Rob Key, David Lloyd and Mike Atherton shared their views on the surface in the wake of the tourists' Ahmedabad defeat, which means England can no longer qualify for this summer's World Test Championship final.
+Sky Sports pundits Rob Key, David Lloyd and Mike Atherton and India's Rohit Sharma shared their views on the surface in the wake of the tourists' Ahmedabad defeat, which means England can no longer qualify for this summer's World Test Championship final.

 Here are their thoughts...